Offficer/Offficer/README.md

 I am a beginner cybersecurity specialist who is ready to learn new technologies to better provide security to companies.

-## ⚡ Skills:
+## ⚡ Tools:
+- Burp Suite/ZAP
+- Curl
+- Nmap
-- Node.js
+- Wireshark
-- TypeScript
+- Metasploit
-- NestJS
+- Ffuf
-- Ethereum
+- Gobuster